 - Place the announcement flyer on the door to the office that the visiting speaker will be using.

 - Meet the visitor when he or she arrives to the department and get them settled into the guest office.

 - Reimbursement Process: Supply appropriate reimbursement forms, and link to visitor information.
 The forms are linked on the visitor page.
 Work with visitor on completing the forms as needed, particularly non-US citizen/permanent resident speakers as we will need a scan of their passport and other documents.
 Best practice is to get all paperwork (especially for international visitors) on the day of their visit so you will not need to ask them for it once they have left.
-Once packet is complete, send to email address below: firstname.lastname@example.org
+Once packet is complete, give/email to Jane.